unicar9/project1-Hua/README.md

 ## Acknowledgments

-- I used [animate.css](https://github.com/daneden/animate.css) library during the process, it's an easy-to-use library of CSS animations!
+- I used [Semantic UI](https://semantic-ui.com/) as my front-end framework for this project.

-- I used [Font Awesome](http://fontawesome.io/) to search for icons.
+- I used [randomColor.js](https://github.com/davidmerfield/randomColor) to generate aesthetically pleasing random colors for my drawing app.

 - I found my color palette for this game on [Coolors](https://coolors.co/).